 Sveti Stefan, Petar Petrovic-Njegos Mausoleum, Sokol Tower

 Three interesting places we didn’t visit on our tour are Sveti Stefan Island near Budva, the Petar Petrovic- Njegos Mausoleum, Montenegro’s greatest writer, and Sokol Tower, a medieval remain near Dubrovnik.
-I’d like to visit Petar Petrovic Njegos Mausoleum, and Sokol Tower, but they’re both in isolated locations and would require hiring a guide for a private tour – for a solo traveler, very expensive in winter.
+I’d like to visit Petar Petrovic Njegos Mausoleum, and Sokol Tower, but they’re both in isolated locations and would require hiring a guide for a private tour – for a solo traveler, it’s very expensive in winter.

 Sveti Stefan is one of the “most famous and prestigious places in Montenegro”.
 It’s a tiny island near Budva.
-Once a fishing village, it’s now a high-end five-star luxury resort.
+Once a fishing village, it’s now a high-end, five-star luxury resort.
 It’s connected to the mainland by a narrow bridge, with “stone houses packed together on top of the rocks”.
 Guests “stay in individual rooms or rent entire villas with private pools, terraces, and magnificent sea views”.